APPLY NOW FOR OUR 2019 EXPEDITION!

 your expedition leader

 Dr. Shelley Ball will be your expedition leader and teacher for the 14-day expedition.
 She’ll guide you through your adventure, she’ll show you incredible things about nature and the environment, and teach you how to turn all of it into a powerful story using photography and film making.
+She’ll not just teach you about leadership, she’ll get you practicing leadership throughout our 14 day program.
+And she’ll encourage you to nudge yourself outside your comfort zone and grow as a person.

 Here’s a snapshot of her fascinating life: